mazurowski-lab/segmentation-guided-diffusion/README.md

 Our method outperforms existing segmentation-guided image generative models (like [SPADE](https://github.com/NVlabs/SPADE) and [ControlNet](https://github.com/lllyasviel/ControlNet)) in terms of the faithfulness of generated images to input masks, on multiple, multi-modality medical image datasets with a broad range of objects of interest, and is on par for anatomical realism.
 Our method is also simple to use and train, and its precise pixel-wise obedience to input segmentation masks is due to it always operating in the native image space (it's not a latent diffusion model), which is especially helpful when conditioning on complex and detailed anatomical structures.

-Additionally, our optional *ablated-mask training* algorithm allows our model to be conditioned on segmentation masks with missing classes, which is useful for medical images where segmentation masks may be incomplete or noisy.
+Additionally, our optional *mask-ablated training* algorithm allows our model to be conditioned on segmentation masks with missing classes, which is useful for medical images where segmentation masks may be incomplete or noisy.
 This allows not just for more flexible image generation, but as we show in our paper, adjustable anatomical similarity of images to some real image by taking advantage of the latent space structure of diffusion models.
 We also used this feature to generate a synthetic paired breast MRI dataset, [shown below](https://github.com/mazurowski-lab/segmentation-guided-diffusion?tab=readme-ov-file#synthetic-paired-breast-mri-dataset-release).

 **Using this code, you can:**
-1. Train a segmentation-guided (or standard unconditional) diffusion model on your own dataset, with a wide range of options.
+1. Train a segmentation-guided (or standard unconditional) diffusion model on your own dataset, with a wide range of options, including mask-ablated training.
 2. Generate images from these models (or using our provided pre-trained models).

 Please follow the steps outlined below to do these.